About the register

 Now, Cyber Essentials is not a silver bullet, nor does it make you immune to a Cyber attack.
 It does, however, give you peace of mind that you have the basics in place, and perhaps even more importantly, it will give your customers, clients or members peace of mind that you at least have the fundamentals in place to protect their information.

 There is a clear need, particularly among Irish SMEs for a simple, straightforward and succinct standard like Cyber Essentials.
-This can be amply demonstrated by the fact that in little over 15 months over 100 Irish SMEs have voluntarily invested in and paid to be independently certified against the scheme.
+This can be amply demonstrated by the fact that in a little over 15 months over 100 Irish SMEs have voluntarily invested in and paid to be independently certified against the scheme.

 This is a significant statement given that there is no legislation, regulation or any legal requirement necessitating any organisation, let alone SMEs with limited budgets, to actually achieve Cyber Essentials.